United States Naval Forces Europe and Africa: Post Cold War

 In September 1996 it was agreed that CINCUSNAVEUR could support CINCLANTFLT forces without the USCOMEASTLANT designation.

 In 1999, changes to CINCUSNAVEUR's area of responsibility were announced, after amendments to the Unified Command Plan.
 The United States Atlantic Command areas that had included the waters off Europe and the west coast of Africa were to be transferred to European Command.
 U.S. European Command already had responsibility for all U.S. land and air military planning in Europe and most of Africa.
 The change gave EUCOM, and NAVEUR, the responsibility for maritime planning in the same general area of operations.
 The changes were made effective on 1 October 2000.
 The Atlantic Command areas that presently include the waters off Europe and the west coast of Africa were also transferred to European Command.

 In 2002, the command changed its name to Commander, U.S. Naval Forces, Europe (COMUSNAVEUR).

-On 15 March 2004, NATO's Joint Force Command (JFC) Naples was activated and its predecessor command, Allied Forces Southern Europe was deactivated.

-COMUSNAVEUR continues to be dual-hatted as COMJFC Naples.
+On 15 March 2004, NATO's Joint Force Command Naples was activated and its predecessor command, Allied Forces Southern Europe, was deactivated.
+COMUSNAVEUR continued to be dual-hatted as COMJFC Naples.
 In August 2005 COMUSNAVEUR headquarters completed its relocation to Naples, Italy from London in the United Kingdom.
 By a directive of 20 September 2005, Naval Forces Europe and Sixth Fleet were merged.
 NavEur is now co-located with his NATO headquarters.
 U.S. Naval Activities, United Kingdom was deactivated in September 2007.